LastPass

-LastPass is a password manager distributed in subscription form as well as a freemium model with limited functionality.
-The standard version of LastPass comes with a web interface, but also includes plugins for various web browsers and apps for many smartphones.
+LastPass is a password manager application.
+The standard version of LastPass comes with a Web interface, but also includes plugins for various Web browsers and apps for many smartphones.
 It also includes support for bookmarklets.

-GoTo (formerly LogMeIn Inc.) acquired LastPass in October 2015.
-On December 14, 2021, GoTo announced that LastPass would be made into a separate company and accelerate its release timeline.
+Founded in 2008 by four developers, Lastpass was acquired by GoTo (formerly LogMeIn Inc.) for $110 million in 2015.
+LastPass was spun-off from GoTo into a stand-alone business in 2024.

 LastPass suffered significant security incidents between 2011 and 2022.
 Notably, in late 2022, user data, billing information, and vaults (with some fields encrypted and others not) were breached, leading many security professionals to call for users to change all their passwords and switch to other password managers.

 Overview

 A user's content in LastPass, including passwords and secure notes, is protected by one master password.
 The content is synchronized to any device the user uses the LastPass software or app extensions on.
 Information is encrypted with AES-256 encryption with PBKDF2 SHA-256, salted hashes, and the ability to increase password iterations value.
-Encryption and decryption takes place at the device level.
+Encryption and decryption take place at the device level.